quxiaofeng/lps/lps.md

 Cypress USB CY7C68013A is used as the USB interface engine.
 It works in Slave FIFO mode for the highest transferring speed and with minimum latency.
 Continuous transmission speed is over 18MiB/s in dummy data test.
 Both the PC-based and embedded platform-based drivers are implemented.

-The printed circuit board layout is shown in Fig.fig_layout_controller.
+The printed circuit board layout is shown in Fig. [6](#fig_layout_controller).
 The width of this PCB is the same as the width of the synchronizing unit.
 In this way, the width is minimized to the width of the synchronizing unit.
 Both the CIS module and the photoelectric encoder are powered by this board.
 There is only one 4-pin 12V to 5V power module being used here as the power supply for the entire device.

 ### The Acquisition System

-Fig.fig_demo shows the proposed acquisition system, which is composed of the line-scan sensor, the synchronizing unit, and the controller board.
+Fig. [8](#fig_demo) shows the proposed acquisition system, which is composed of the line-scan sensor, the synchronizing unit, and the controller board.
 The proposed system could capture LPS images with either a desktop computer or an embedded ARM platform.
 The only two interfaces connected to the device are a 12-V power supply and a USB mini B plug.

 ## 4 Experiment and Comparison